 For the chicken

-- 6 large boneless skinless chicken breast
+- 6 large boneless skinless chicken breasts

 - 150g tub Chavroux soft goat's cheese

 Heat oven to 220C/fan 200C/gas 7.
 Put the beetroot and shallots into a roasting tin, drizzle with honey and 1 tbsp oil, season, then toss well.
 Cover with foil, then roast for 1 hr, turning after 30 mins and leaving the foil off.
 Splash half the lemon juice over the veg when they’re ready, then set aside.
 Can be made up to 1 day ahead.

 Meanwhile, boil the lentils, then drain and rinse well.
 Make a dressing by whizzing the garlic, capers, remaining oil, lemon juice and mustard together with seasoning.
 Add a couple tbsp water to loosen.
 Set aside.